ugognw/saturdays/README.md

 # The Saturday Sessions

-Welcome to the The Saturday Sessions, a collection of tutorials and resources designed to provide exposure to equity-seeking students as part of the Open Seeds Cohort and Digital Research Alliance EDIA Champions Program.
+Welcome to the landing page for the The Saturday Sessions, an initiative providing workshops and resources to equity-seeking students as part of the [Open Seeds Cohort 9][open-seeds] and [Digital Research Alliance EDIA Champions Pilot Program][dra-champions].

 This guide is intended to lower the barrier to entry so that you can submit your first working jobs in a variety of fields with minimal tweaks.